Advance Your Dental Career with an Expanded Duty Dental Assisting Certificate

 What to Expect as an Expanded Duty Dental Assisting Certificate Student

 As an EDDA certificate student at IBMC College in Colorado, you will receive expert instruction from industry-experienced faculty.
 Our mission at IBMC College is to provide you with the practical knowledge and career training you need to excel in your field.
-The EDDA certificate program is offered at our Fort Collins, Colorado Springs and Longmont campuses in Colorado.
+The EDDA certificate program is offered at our Fort Collins and Longmont campuses in Colorado.

 We know you have a busy schedule, with work, family, and life.
 This program is designed for working dental assistants so you can expand your job functions in your current position.
 The accelerated five day program allows you the flexibility to be present at your job during the week and train on the weekends.
 You can earn your certificate in just three weekends!